-The following lines of script demonstrate how to create one range based on another using the %() substitution notation and wks (object) methods.
-When the %() substitution is used on a range variable, it always resolves it to a [Book]Sheet! string, regardless of the type:
+The following lines of script demonstrate how to create one range based on another range variable using the %() substitution notation and wks (object) methods.
+When the %() substitution is used on a range variable, it is resolved to a rangestring.
+Sometimes %() can be skipped.